-You wouldn’t ignore your own physical or mental health, so why ignore the brand health of your brand?
+You wouldn’t ignore your own physical or mental health, so why ignore the health of your brand?
 Maybe you didn’t even realize that your brand has health?
 That’s okay, we’re here to help.

 What is Brand Health?

-It’s quite simple really.
-It's all to do with how well your brand is performing overall.
+Thankfully, it’s quite simple: brand health has to do with how well your brand is performing overall.

-If the brand is helping the company achieve all the goals that are set for it, then it’s a success.
-A successful brand is a healthy brand!
+If the brand is helping your company achieve all the goals you’ve set, then it’s a success.
+And a successful brand is a healthy brand!

 Why is Tracking Brand Health Important?

-If you know that your brand is targeting the right audience and increasing your sales, you might be wondering why you should focus any effort on tracking its health.
+Let’s say you’re confident that your brand is targeting the right audience and your sales are increasing.
+Great!
+Understandably, you might then be wondering why you should focus any effort on tracking your brand health.

-Well, as we mentioned before, it doesn’t take long for a healthy brand to turn into a weak one.
-You can’t afford to keep your eye off it— when you look back it might not be quite as fit and healthy as you thought.
+Well, as we mentioned before, it doesn’t take long for a healthy brand to transform into a weak one.
+You can’t afford to let your attention slip — when you look back, it might not be quite as healthy and robust as you thought.

-- It’s a chance to check the overall performance of the brand.
-Finding out the status of your brand health is a chance to get an accurate insight into its performance as a whole.
+You can check the overall performance of your brand.
+Finding out the status of your brand health is a chance to take a good look at its performance as a whole.

-Now that you know why you should be tracking the brand health, let’s take a look at what you need to track.
-There are 11 key metrics involved.
+Now that you know why you should be tracking your brand health, let’s take a look at the 13 key metrics you should be tracking.

 13 Brand Health Metrics You Need to Know